NTI-Gymnasieingenjor/frisorhemsida/documentation.md

 Extension for Python

 Selenium is a tool used to control websites with code.
-With the extenstion for Python we can use Python code to remotley access a website and do things such as clicks.
+With the extenstion for Python we can use Python code to remotely access a website and do things such as clicks.
 This is great for things such as our automatic HTML Validatior etc.

 Setup: